anujgrp/ChanceCreationPlot/README.md

 ## Description

 Web app used to display where teams create and concede chances from.
-The plot shows the average Chance Rating of a team binned by location on the field.
+The plot shows the average Chance Rating of a team binned by location of the assist on the field.

 ### Examples